Dietz-Lab/dataset_n_itd_s_pi_bandwidth/README.md

-This repository contains two files one with the data obtained with an in-phase tone (thresholds_n_itd_s_0.csv), the other with the results obtained with an out-of-phase tone (thresholds_n_itd_s_pi.csv).
-The Files are formated as comma seperated values.
+This repository contains three files.
+The first contains the indivual subject data for in-phase tone (thresholds_n_itd_s_0.csv), the second contains the results obtained with an out-of-phase tone (thresholds_n_itd_s_pi.csv).
+The third (model_and_subject_median.csv) contains the inter-subject median as well as the results obtained with the model.

+All Files are formated as comma seperated values.
 The first line of each file contains the column names with each following line containg one dataset.

-Description of the data contained in the two files
+Description of the data contained in thresholds_n_itd_s_0.csv and thresholds_n_itd_s_pi.csv

 | Column Name | Datatype    | Description                       |
 |-------------|---------|---------------------------------------|